 After I got fired from my job as a Production Editor – It was a combination of incompetence and just a very obvious lack of interest in my work. – I failed at just about everything I tried.
 I couldn’t make friends, establish a relationship with a woman, break away from, or maintain friendly relations with my parents, complete psychoanalysis, or hold a job.
 Over the next few years, I worked as a telemarketer, fish gutter, a sheet metal worker, a data entry specialist at the last unionized textile company in Seattle, an administrative assistant, a sales associate at an office supply store, a sheet metal worker, a day laborer at a recycling plant, a low-level systems administrator for a small ISP, and a customer-service support technician for three failed e-commerce companies, and a barista at Starbucks.

 The last job turned out be a lucky accident, since it provided me with the material for the first thing I ever wrote worth reading, a mildly successful knockoff of Notes from the Underground, a long short story called “How To Under Ring.”
 I am a bitter Starbucks barista, the “underground man” serving coffee and pulling espresso while I wait for the chance to be put on a cash register.
 Then I can follow his true calling of small-time embezzler and petty thief.
-I reproduce it here.
 How much is fiction, and how much is autobiography I leave to any readers, and potential employers, to decide.
 These days it seems dated, and almost cliché, and I can just see the typical social justice warrior’s reaction.
 “Angry young white male from a middle-class family hates his job and can’t get laid, so he acts like an asshole.
 Cry me a river.”
 But, at the time, actually finishing a short story felt like vindication.

-I also concluded that since I had actually proven I could finish a piece of writing, but knew deep down inside that I didn’t really have much talent, I’d try in earnest to quit trying.
+I also concluded that since I had actually proven I could finish a piece of writing, but knew deep down inside that I didn’t really have much talent, I’d try in earnest to quit trying to write.
 But I failed.
 The biggest thing I failed at in my 30s and 40s was my renewed effort to quit writing.
 I studied programming and information technology, got certifications from Microsoft, Comptia, and Cisco.
 It worked for awhile.
 Jumping from one e-commerce job to another left me little time to think about writing, but then the bottom fell out of the tech industry in March of 2000.
 By the time the tech economy got going again, I was too old, and too poorly trained to get back in.
 I tried to replace writing fiction with a more harmless creative pursuit, photography, but I was even worse at photography than I was at writing fiction.
 Smart phones made professional photojournalists obsolete anyway.
 When George W. Bush was President, I threw myself into the anti-war movement and the pro-impeachment movements.
 But the Democrats took back control of Congress.
 Nancy Pelosi declared impeachment to be “off the table,” and when Barack Obama was elected President, the anti-war movement exited the political scene, stage right.

 By the time I hit 45, I realized I would never quit writing, since to quit writing meant that I would have to succeed at something other than writing, and that would never happen.
 For 20 years, the more I had tried to quit writing, the more I had kept coming back to it.
 It was the only thing in my life that I ever stuck with, impossible to fail at, since it was identical with failure.
 When failure is writing and writing failure, how can you fail at writing?
 What’s more, while I didn’t actually like to write, I needed it, needed to write the way a heroin addict needs his fix.
 The reasons are the same.
 The heroin addict and the failed writer both want one thing, to be alone, to forget reality, and live inside his imagination.
 I would give up literature for heroin, if I could, but heroin is too expensive.